A Serial Killer's Guide to Life

-A Serial Killer's Guide to Life is a 2019 British satirical horror road movie written, directed, co-produced and co-edited by Staten Cousins Roe in his feature-length directorial debut.
+A Serial Killer's Guide to Life is a 2019 British satirical horror road film written, directed, co-produced and co-edited by Staten Cousins Roe in his feature-length directorial debut.
 It stars Katie Brayben, Poppy Roe, Ben Lloyd-Hughes, Sarah Ball and others.

 After premiering at film festivals in 2019, A Serial Killer's Guide to Life was released by Arrow Films to digital media / video on demand on 13 January 2020, including the streaming channels Amazon Prime and Hulu and the cable channel Showtime.
 The film received favorable reviews.

 Plot

 Lou Farnt is a meek young Englishwoman with poor self-esteem, who is emotionally browbeaten by her harsh and demanding mother, with whom she lives.
 Wanting something better, Lou follows the teachings of various self-help gurus, but especially that of Chuck Knoah.
 At a different self-help guru's lecture, Lou sees a middle-aged women who strikes her attention.
 But when she looks again, the woman is gone.
 She later meets the woman, who introduces herself as Val Stone, a self-help teacher who believes she would be perfect for Lou.
 A day later, at Val's invitation, Lou visits her at a caravan park.
-There, Lou describes a road trip of discovery she is taking the next day, and insinuates that Lou should join her.
+There, Val describes a road trip of discovery she is taking the next day, and insinuates that Lou should join her.
 Despite being flattered by the attention, Lou initially can't bring herself to leave home for an extended time for the first time.
 But her mother's emotional abusiveness changes her mind.
 The next day, Lou leaves with Val in a car, for the purpose of visiting various types of self-help gurus for research.
 A radio briefly mentions that a woman has been found murdered at a caravan park.

-With Val periodically leaving voicemails to let her mom know she is alright, they make their first stop at a wilderness retreat led by Ben.
+With Lou periodically leaving voicemails to let her mom know she is alright, they make their first stop at a wilderness retreat led by Ben.
 After engaging in some activities such as tree hugging, pitching camping tests and listening to one of the three other attendees provide evening entertainment by singing a song in Welsh, they all turn in.
 The next morning, Val hurries Lou to leave.
 After they do so, we see the dead bodies of Ben and the attendees, their heads bashed in.

 The next stop is a "sonic vibration" retreat, where Lou and Val are the only two attendees of the husband-and-wife couple who run it at their large house.
 The following morning, Val stabs the wife to death, with Lou witnessing the aftermath.
 The husband stumbles onto the scene and tries to escape into the yard, but Val, wielding the knife, catches him.
 The two struggle, and Val is being overpowered when Lou kills the husband.
 Lou and Val leave their car behind and take the couple's minivan.